Chinese sun and moon mirrors: Bencao gangmu

 Li Shizhen explains, "[The yangsui] is a fire mirror made of cast copper.
 Its face is concave.
 Rubbing it warm and holding it towards the sun, one obtains fire by bringing some artemisia near it.
 This is what the [ZhouIi] says about the comptroller of light receiving the brilliant light from the sun by his fire speculum."

 The huozhu "fire pearl" burning-lens was introduced into China during the Tang dynasty.
 The (945) Old Book of Tang records that in 630, envoys from Chams presented Emperor Taizong of Tang (r.
-626-649) with a crystalline huǒzhū 火珠 (lit. "fire pearl/bead") "fire orb; burning glass", the size of a hen's egg, that would concentrate the sun's rays and ignite a piece of punk.
+626–649) with a crystalline huǒzhū 火珠 (lit. "fire pearl/bead") "fire orb; burning glass", the size of a hen's egg, that would concentrate the sun's rays and ignite a piece of punk.
 The envoys said they obtained this tribute gift in the country of the Luóchà 羅剎 "rakshasa creatures in Hindu mythology", probably imported into India from the Hellenistic Near East.
 Needham and Wang say Luocha "the country of the Rakshas", is not Sri Lanka, but rather Pahang, Malaysia.
 The (1060) New Book of Tang account says the year was 631 and the fire-orb came from Bali.
 The American sinologist Edward H. Schafer. notes that the Chinese huozhu name reflects the Sanskrit agnimaṇi "fire jewel" name for burning-glasses, and later Tang dynasty sources use hybrid names like yangsuizhu "Solar-Kindling Pearl", showing that the crystal fire-orb was regarded as the legitimate successor of the ancient bronze burning-bowl.

 Fangzhu occurs in the Bencao Gangmu entry for míngshuǐ 明水 "bright water" used in rituals (水1 天水類), which is explained as fangzhu shui 方諸水 "dew-mirror water".
 [Chen Cangqi 陳藏器] says that it is a dabang 大蚌 "big oyster[-shell]" that, "when rubbed and held up towards the moon, draws some drops of water from it, resembling dew in the morning".
 [Other authors say] fang 方 means shi 石 "stone", or "a mixture of five stones", and zhu 諸 means zhū 珠 "pearl; bead".
 [Li Shizhen] "rejects all these explanations contending that the [fangzhu] was a mirror like the burning speculum, and similarly manufactured.
-This view is supported by the above quoted passage of the [Zhouli], which expressly speaks of a mirror employed to obtain water from the moon.
+This view is supported by the above quoted passage of the [Rites of Zhou], which expressly speaks of a mirror employed to obtain water from the moon.
 This very pure water was perhaps used at sacrifices."